saitejaswi-jakki/Pharmacy-Stock-Kata/readme.markdown

 ## Scenario - 1

-* Provides a pharamacist a list of medications in his formulary so that the medicationns could be dispensed to his patients
+* Provides a pharmacist a list of medications in his formulary so that the medicationns could be dispensed to his patients

   ### Asumptions :
   1. The name of the medication acting as a unique Identifier